FBEZ/documentation/ESP32-C3_jtag.md

 ## Project setup

 Hit CTRL+SHIFT+P to open the control palette.
-Write '''show example project''' and click on the '''use current ESP-IDF''' dropdown item.
+Write ```show example project``` and click on the ```use current ESP-IDF``` dropdown item.
 Select "hello world".
 On the control palette write "set target" and select ESP32-C3 ESP-PROG on the dropdown menu.
 Before compiling the project, write "menuconfig" on the control palette and look for "bundle".
 Deselect

 ![Bundle deselct](./images/esp32-c3_jtag/bundle.png)

+On the control palette write build and select the ESP-IDF: Build your project.